-Immediately the man’s countenance fell.
+Immediately the rich young man’s countenance fell.
 He had not bet on this sort of response.
 More prayers and fasting he could handle perhaps.
 But giving up all that he’d worked for?
 And traipsing after this itinerant rabbi all over who-knows-where, not knowing where his next meal would be coming from — all this was all too much for him.

 He wanted God as a part of his life.
 But he wasn’t ready to give God control of his life, to abandon himself completely, to find his whole identity and security in the Lord.
 His affluence provided him with a level of comfort and prominence that he’d learn to depend upon.
 It was just too scary to let go of that.

 This was a crisis moment in his life, where a choice was set before him that would manifest his true spiritual condition.
 Tragically, he utterly failed the heart monitor test.